 The L is the inductance in Henries.
-E is the voltage of the pulse generator, d_t is the time change, and d_i is the current change.
+E is the voltage of the pulse generator, dt is the time change, and di is the current change.

-Note: The probe impedance is a significant part of the overall circuit inductance, the measurement accuracy will be affected.
+Note: If the probe impedance is a significant part of the overall circuit inductance, the measurement accuracy will be affected.
 For information on probe insertion impedance, see Probe Specifications.

-Figure below shows a constant voltage pulse generator with very low output impedance connected to a low resistance inductor.
+The figure below shows a constant voltage pulse generator with very low output impedance connected to a low resistance inductor.

-High impedance pulse source
+High impedance pulse